Suzanna-Linn/slua/docs/moving-events.md

 There will be a LL library with functions to add and remove event handlers with callback functions.

-There is a proposal about the format in this links:
+There is a proposal about the format in these links:
 - [https://github.com/secondlife/issues/pull/3]
 - [https://feedback.secondlife.com/slua-alpha/p/events-in-slua]